Public Service Interpreting – Criminal Justice

 For this course the assessment consists of short written tests throughout the course and oral bilingual work towards the end of the course.

-- The pages and resources related to the Diploma in Public Service Interpreting (DPSI), the Diploma in Police Interpreting (DPI) and The Linguist magazine, all from the Chartered Institute of Linguists website.
+- The pages and resources related to the Diploma in Public Service Interpreting (DPSI) and The Linguist magazine, all from the Chartered Institute of Linguists website.

 - The Wales Interpretation and Translation Service (WITS) website as it relates to local employment opportunities.